Sultaneous/gamzia/README.md

 ### <a id="info_datastructures">Data Structures</a>

-The Data Structure module contains mulitple classes representing basic computer science data structures.
+The Data Structure module contains multiple classes representing basic computer science data structures.
 You can easily add a stack to your programs, for example, using this module.
 Please see the usage examples below along with the method reference for more details.
 Examples of using these data structures can be found in the module's unit tests.

 Currently supported data structures include **[Stack](#info_stack) (LIFO), [Queue](#info_queue) (FIFO), and [BinaryTree](#info_binarytree)**.
-More structures, such as AVL Trees and Priority Queues (Heaps) are intended.
+More structures, such as AVL Trees, Red/Black Trees, and Priority Queues (Heaps) are intended.

 #### Usage examples:
 ``` python